Chapter 17 - It Will Never Be the Same Again

 Here is the thing you need to watch for in the future.
 We all have our opinions about what government should and shouldn’t do.
 Since the Civil War, America had swung from moderate left to moderate right in terms of it governance.
 IF one party gained to much power, the voters adjusted the balance in the next election.
 This had allowed America to stave of other challenges to its democratic institutions over the years.

-If however, you have one party like now (the Republicans) that abandons their moderate voice and tilts towards the extreme right and all its autocratic tendencies, the country’s political discourse is no longer located between the established guard rails where American’s could count on our system to re-balance itself if it got too extreme at either radical edge.
+If however, you had one party (MAGA Republicans in this case) abandon their moderate voice and tilt towards the extreme right with all its autocratic tendencies, the country’s political discourse was no longer located between the established guard rails where American’s could count on our system re-balancing itself if it got too extreme at either radical edge.

-This seemed to be happening with Trumps denial of his 2020 loss.
-All of our instincts about how to cover the news were being challenged.
-The true press in my view could not just keep repeating the mantra "keeping the honest" in the way they had in the past.
-They needed to be, in my view, more concerned with supporting the continuance of democratic norms that included the “free” press and making the comparison to the autocratic system the Trumplikins were promoting.
+All of our instincts about HOW to cover the news in a new normal like this were being challenged.
+The press, in my view, could not just keep repeating the mantra "keeping them honest" in the way they had in the past.
+They needed to be more concerned with supporting the continuance of democratic norms that included the “free” press.
 Failure to do that could lead to disastrous consequences.

 Whose Senatorial Majority?